-Management Skills Management Skills for Supervisors Certificate Program Senior Program Coordinator: Anne Tollstam 604.443.8668 Program Assistant: Lynda Boothby, 604.443.8383 Managers and supervisors spend many hours communicating with others.
+Management Skills Management Skills for Supervisors Certificate Program Senior Program Coordinator: Anne Tollstam, 604.443.8668, atollstam@vcc.ca Program Assistant: Lynda Boothby, 604.443.8383, lboothby@vcc.ca Managers and supervisors spend many hours communicating with others.
 Communicating not only means talking but rather listening and understanding other perspectives.
 Our Program provides practical, contemporary supervisory/management training in three modules that may be taken in any sequence.
 The three modules total 72 hours.
 One of the strengths of the program is the diversity of experience shared by participants.
-Choose three of the following four modules: Interpersonal Communication Skills Team Skills Essential Management Skills Managing Performance through Training and Development Training includes individual, small and large group experiences and lecturettes using participants' actual work experiences.
+Choose three of the following four modules: Interpersonal Communication Skills Team Skills Essential Management Skills Managing Performance through Training and Training includes individual, small and large group experiences and lecturettes using participants' actual work experiences.
 Enrollment is limited to optimize the effectiveness of this process.
 Certificate Participants who successfully complete three modules qualify for the Management Skills for Supervisors Certificate.
 Credit Transferability Graduates of the Management Skills for Supervisors Certificate Program may ladder into BCIT's certificate programs in Management Systems or Human Resource Management.
 Please contact program coordinator for details.
 On-site Business Training For further information on training opportunities to be offered at your business site, please call Anne Tollstam, 604.443.8668.
 Essential Management Skills (MSKL 1103) On completion you will be able to develop and implement performance management strategies; use effective business writing skills; develop and institute a goal-setting/achievement plan managing time and priorities efficiently.
-24 hours (Stene Murphy) \$315 8 eve - We.
-Apr 26, 18:30-21:30 - CC CRN 20528 Managing Performance through Training and Development (MSKL 1105) Effective management of employee training and development is more important than ever in today's workforce.
+24 hours (Stene Murphy) \$315 8 eve - Mo.
+Sep 25, 18:30-21:30 - DTN CRN 30168 Interpersonal Communication Skills (MSKL 1101) In this session, you'll learn how to use effective verbal and non-verbal communication skills, conduct organized interviews, use decision-making methods in individual and group situations, utilize appropriate assertiveness techniques, and make win/win decisions one-on-one and in groups.
+24 hours (Cuzzetto) \$315 8 eve - Tu.
+Sep 26, 18:30-21:30 - DTN CRN 30169 Managing Performance through Training and Development (MSKL 1105) Effective management of employee training and development is more important than ever in today's workforce.
 This course provides students with the tools and insights required to master the art of helping employees reach their full potential through professional development training.
-You will experience constructive hands on case studies featuring actual companies and situations.
+You will experience constructive ihands on case studies featuring actual companies and situations.
 24 hours (Stene Murphy) \$315 8 eve - Mo.
-Sep 25 18:30-21:30 - CC Interpersonal Communication Skills (MSKL 1101) In this session, you'll learn how to use effective verbal and non-verbal communication skills, conduct organized interviews, use decision-making methods in individual and group situations, utilize appropriate assertiveness techniques, and make win/win decisions one-on-one and in groups.
-24 hours (Cuzzetto) \$315 8 eve - Tu.
-Sep 26, 18:30-21:30 - CC Team Skills (MSKL 1102) Learn your personal leadership style and how your style impacts a team; how a team develops and moves effectively through each stage; tools and skills which address critical team challenges; what motivates and demotivates your team; how to facilitate effective meetings and identify what stressors affect a team and how a leader can minimize them.
-24 hours (Brindle) \$315 Next offered: January 2007 Career Exploration Senior Program Coordinator: Anne Tollstam 604.443.8668 Program Assistant: Crystal Kreschuk, 604.443.8711 Career Exploration and Management (OACP 1184) The purpose of a career consists of: a place to express character, talent and skills in an environment that aligns with values; means of supporting oneself financially and being self-reliant and the feeling of being involved in meaningful activity.
-Through thought-provoking exercises and dynamic group discussions, the course will identify your preferences, values and needs and introduce you to the resources and tools necessary for developing a new career management plan or make a career change.
-This course is composed of three sessions that build on and refer to each one interchangeably.
-Each session meets for two weeks.
-Learn More about Yourself You will have the opportunity to explore your dreams, interests, temperament and skills.
-Explore what you like to do, how you like to do it, what you are able to do and what you would like to be able to do.
-Identify and prioritize your core values, a critical component in managing a purposeful career.
-Understanding Today's World of Work Understand the philosophy and trends of the new labour market and how to match your qualities, capabilities and skills to it.
-Research, network and market yourself effectively in order to be more successful in finding the right career for you.
-Designing a Career Plan Bridge what you have learned in the previous two sessions to help you set concrete goals and specific action steps to move forward with your career possibilities.
-Look at fears that hold you back from making a career change and learn how to manage them by engaging in exercises that stimulate creative solutions and build self-esteem.
-18 hours (Newell) \$197 6 eve - We.
-Apr 26, 18:30-21:30 - CC CRN 20425 Event Planning Senior Program Coordinator: 604.443.8668 Program Coordinator: Patricia Healey, 604.443.8670 Program Assistant: Craig McKenzie-Cook 604.443.8381 Registration and General Information: 604.443.8484 Looking to develop a career as a professional event planner?
-These detailed, dynamic courses will teach you everything you need to know.
-Document of completion issued upon successful completion of Event Planning (BUSI 1158) What is Event Planning?
-Where does one begin?
-What factors are to be considered?
-What obstacles are encountered?
-Demonstrate the importance of excellent time-management and communication skills at every level.
-Create exciting themes, learn how to network and market events.
-Draft an event proposal step by step.
-Become familiar with industry terminology as per Event Coordination Standards.
-Guest speakers from various industries will provide expertise, creative ideas and practical information.
-30 hours (Zhou) \$395 Additional charge of \$5.00 for supplies.
-10 eve - Th.
-Apr 20, 18:30-21:30 - CC CRN 20237 Fax & Mail in Registration Form for all courses on page 31
+Jan 22 18:30-21:30 - DTN Team Skills (MSKL 1102) Learn your personal leadership style and how your style impacts a team; how a team develops and moves effectively through each stage; tools and skills which address critical team challenges; what motivates and demotivates your team; how to facilitate effective meetings and identify what stressors affect a team and how a leader can minimize them.
+24 hours (Brindle) \$315 8 eve - We.
+Jan 24, 18:30-21:30 - DTN